 Open the settings of your involve.me project:

-Paste the Pixel ID in the Tracking section and make sure to "Update Settings" before leaving the page:
+Paste the Pixel ID (only the numbers, the "ID" part is not necessary) in the Tracking section and make sure to click "Update Settings" before leaving the page:

 After you added the pixel and verified your domain (see below), the integration will automatically send events for each action that this integration supports.

-Please note that Pixel event "Lead" is discontinued since February 1st, 2021.
+Pixel event "Lead" has been discontinued since February 1st, 2021.
 The replacement is the "ProjectCompleted" event, which contains more data for a more complex setup.